Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

 When we accept that Jesus died for us, when we acknowledge that we need a Savior, when we acknowledge that our sin deserves punishment and that Jesus bore the punishment of our sins for us, then we have faith, and God assures us that we are forgiven.
 The price has already been paid.

 To illustrate justification by faith, Paul uses the example of Abraham, who “believed God, and it was credited to him as righteousness” (Romans 4:3, quoting Genesis 15:6).
 Because Abraham trusted God, God counted him as righteous.
 This was long before the law was given, showing that justification is a gift of God, received by faith, not earned by law-keeping.

-Paul even says that God "justifies the wicked" (Romans 4:5).
+God “justifies the wicked” (Romans 4:5).
 God will consider a sinner righteous (and therefore accepted on the day of judgment) if the sinner trusts God.
 A person who trusts God will no longer want to be wicked, but this is a result and not a cause of salvation.
-People are "not justified by observing the law, but by faith in Jesus Christ" (Galatians 2:16).
+People are “not justified by observing the law, but by faith in Jesus Christ” (Galatians 2:16).